Use GitHub Copilot to Supercharge Your Coding in VS Code

 • Linux: ~/.config/Code/User/settings.json

-Project (Team Settings):
+Project (Team Settings)

 • .vscode/settings.json